 Part-year residents report in Column 2 their portion of unemployment compensation received while a resident of Delaware.
-If you are a full-year non-resident, unemployment compensation is only taxed by your state of residence, even if the unemployment compensation was received from the State of Delaware.
+If you are a full-year non-resident, unemployment compensation is only taxed by your State of Residence, even if the unemployment compensation is received from the State of Delaware.

-13 Taxable Social Security Benefits
+Taxable Social Security Benefits